inseven/incontext/README.md

 - `queries` [[String: Any]]?
 - `tags` [String]?

-## Issues

-### Background

-- Test that the relative paths are correct for the destination directory; this likely needs to be per-importer, but it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard
-- Store the origin mime type in the database and expose through `DocumentContext`

 ## License

 InContext is licensed under the MIT License (see [LICENSE](https://github.com/inseven/incontext/blob/main/LICENSE)).
 It depends on the following separately licensed third-party libraries and components: